 A worrisome trend is the small number of young operators working alongside these seniors.
 The Census collects data about principal, secondary and tertiary farm operators, including ages.
 Every farm has a principal operator, and many have multiple operators.
-According to 2012 Census of Agriculture data, only 76 out of 1,338 NH principal operators age 65+ have a second or third farm operator under the age of 45 working with them.
+According to the 2012 Census of Agriculture, only 177 out of 2,076 VT principal operators age 65+ have a second or third farm operator under the age of 45 working with them.
 The lack of a young operator does not necessarily mean there is no one to succeed that senior.
 In some cases, the farm may not be large enough to have a second operator, but there may be a succession plan.
-In other cases, there may be someone between 45 and 64-a spouse, child or hired manager-farming alongside who is poised to buy or inherit the farm.
-But the lack of a young operator suggests that a farm's future is uncertain, which is a cause for concern but also a possible opportunity for a young farmer.
+In other cases, there may be someone between 45 and 64-a spouse, child or hired manager-farming alongside who is poised to buy or inherit the farm.1 But the lack of a young operator suggests that a farm's future is uncertain, which is a cause for concern but also a possible opportunity for a young farmer.